Smile... It's not the End of the World... Yet!

 I stopped feeling powerless when I started focusing on what I can change.

 The end of the world may or may not be on its way.
-Social, environmental and political issues feel too overwhelming for just 1 person to tackle.
-But the good news is, none of us are alone.
+Social, environmental and political issues feel too overwhelming for just 1 person to tackle, but the good news is; none of us are in this alone.
 We are many people with the power to make small changes in our own worlds, changes that will reverberate and support the collective of humanity in time.

-It may feel overwhelming, and you may want to shut it all out to protect yourself, but to change the world, you don't have to fight for everyone and everything, all you need to do is stand for the thing that is closest to you.
+It may feel overwhelming, and you may want to shut it all out to protect yourself, but to change the world, you don't have to fight an overwhelming battle for everyone and everything, all you need to do is stand for the thing that is closest to you that serves the many, the thing that inspires you and brings you satisfaction and joy.
 If each of us were to do that, we'd all be working together piece by piece to make the world a better place, so achieving that goal would be inevitable.